glpi-project/docdev/source/sourcecode.rst

 * fork, create a specific branch, and hack
 * open a :abbr:`PR (Pull Request)`

 Each bug will be fixed in a branch that came from the correct `bugfixes` branch.
-Once merged into the requested branch, developper must report the fixes in the `master`; with a simple cherry-pick for simple cases, or opening another pull request if changes are huge.
+Once merged into the requested branch, developer must report the fixes in the `main`; with a simple cherry-pick for simple cases, or opening another pull request if changes are huge.

-Each feature will be hacked in a branch that came from `master`, and will be merged back to `master`.
+Each feature will be hacked in a branch that came from `main`, and will be merged back to `main`.

 General
 ^^^^^^^